Kim Wilcox has been designing costumes for award-winning television series and motion pictures since 1995.

 Previous designs for television include Season 2 of Denis Leary and Bob Fisher's hilarious comedy Sirens as well as costumes for Starz’ Golden Globe-nominated series Boss starring Kelsey Grammer, Connie Nielsen, Sanaa Lathan, and Jonathan Groff.

 Kim's work for independent film has been seen at the Sundance, Venice, Toronto and Tribeca Film Festivals, and includes costumes for Barry Levinson's The Humbling starring Al Pacino and Greta Gerwig; early 1800s re-enactors for Justin Schwarz’s road comedy The Discoverers starring Griffin Dunne, Cara Buono and Melanie Martin; 1980s and contemporary fashions for the pageant comedy Ass Backwards featuring Jon Cryer, Vincent D'Onofrio and Alicia Silverstone; and designs capturing Silverlake and the NYC art world for Magnolia Pictures’ award-winning dramedy Nobody Walks, directed by Ry Russo-Young and co-written by Lena Dunham.

 Born in the heartland and raised across the U.S., Kim studied theatre and anthropology at The College of William and Mary in Virginia, then drawing at The Art Students League of New York, and earned an MFA in Costume Design from Brandeis University in Boston.
 After apprenticing on Broadway for two years, she joined IATSE USA Local 829, and worked for several years as an assistant costume designer on such diverse projects as Pollock, Brown Sugar, Adventureland, How to Make It In America, and Duplicity.
 For her work on HBO’s The Sopranos, she received two Emmy nominations.

-Kim is a proud aunt and a traveler at heart, and is based out of Brooklyn, NY.
+Kim is a proud aunt and a traveler at heart, and is based out of Brooklyn, NY and Chattanooga, TN.